SYXZyt/MemGuard/README.md

 [MemGuard] Has 1 static allocation not yet removed
 ```

+### Callstack
+When initialising the library, you can pass either `MG_CALLSTACK` or `MemGuardFlags::MG_CALLSTACK` to the function and it will enable callstack logging.
+This means that when an error is logged, a full callstack will be logged, better showing where the object was created.
+If you do not wish to use stack tracing, you can pass `MG_NONE` to `memguard_Init` or nothing to `MemGuard::Init`, as it will default to `MG_NONE` if no argument is provided.

 ### C
 For C, memguard is as simple as using normal memory functions.
 Just make sure that you call `memguard_Init(enablePointerTracking)` at the top of main, and `memguard_Report()` at the end of main.